CivicTechYYC/Blockchain-Donation-Guide/README.md

 * is no single point of failure;
 * is no middle-person collecting fees or delaying the transaction (ever try to send money or get paid from a bank in another country?
 It's not fun); and,
-* is a record of all transactions made in that currency, and, being available to all, and being based in cryptography, makes it very hard to cheat the system and 'double-spend' the currency (Don Tapscott equates this challenge to trying to turn a McNugget back into a chicken[^2]).
+* is a record of all transactions made in that currency.
+Being available to all and based in cryptography makes it very hard to cheat the system and 'double-spend' the currency (Don Tapscott equates this challenge to trying to turn a McNugget back into a chicken[^2]).

 ![ricardo-gomez-angel-z6CcN8rlftY-unsplash](https://user-images.githubusercontent.com/2702107/75003089-de657100-5423-11ea-989a-a08ad40ebe44.jpg)